MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

 ms.author: rumant
 ---

-# Configure chargeable components of a project-based contract line - lite
+# Configure chargeable components of a project-based contract line

 _**Applies To:** Lite deployment - deal to proforma invoicing_